hadexversum/HaDeX/README.md

 ## HaDeX: Analysis and Visualisation of Hydrogen/Deuterium Exchange Mass Spectrometry Data

 Hydrogen/Deuterium eXchange Mass Spectrometry (HDX-MS) is a staple technology in structural proteomics.
-HaDeX provides a complete analytic workflow for HDX-MS data availble as a web server (http://mslab-ibb.pl/shiny/HaDeX/) and **R** package.
+HaDeX provides a complete analytic workflow for HDX-MS data availble as a GUI (http://mslab-ibb.pl/shiny/HaDeX/) and **R** package.

 ### Local instance of HaDeX GUI